Danielley Ayala Flaunts Voluptuous Chest In Red Lace Teddy

 Danielley Ayala knows how to get the attention of her 3.7 million Instagram followers.
-The model usually takes to the photo-sharing app to show plenty of skin in barely-there outfits, and her post on Thursday was no different.
+The model usually takes to the photo-sharing app to show plenty of skin in barely there outfits, and her post on Thursday was no different.
 She shared a series of sexy selfies that featured her wearing a teddy with a plunging neckline while presumably posing in her home.

 Danielley’s post consisted of three pictures.
 She was on the floor for the snapshots, lying on her side as she faced a mirror.
 A large potted plant sat in a hallway behind her.